jc782/jc782.github.io/_posts/2020-09-20-Wanhao-i3-mini-upgrades.markdown

 ## Step 4 - Debugging
 With the new firmware the load screen should now show a bed temperature.
 If the temperature is nonsensical then there is an issue with your thermistor or its wiring.
 When we set the bed temperature above this temperature the signal from the bed add pin should be driven to 5V.
-We can check this with a multimeter.
+Check this with a multimeter.
 It is also worth checking the voltage of the power supplies and lastly the voltage on the output of the heated bed mosfet when it is supposed to be driving.

 ## Step 5 - Print!
 Print!
 I use cura to create the gcode files and set the bed temperature to 60deg for PLA.
 I get good adhesion and have had some excellent results.
+The bed size is also slightly increased with the new firmware to 120 x 140 x 100.

 I hope this is useful for someone!

 ### Alternative heated bed option.
 There is a slightly simple 'poor mans' option to install a heated bed without requiring integrated electronics or firmware updates.
 This is to create a separate bed heating circuit using an external power supply and controlled by a temperature based relay such as the W1209 board.
 I initially took this route and it worked well enough, but I got frustrated by needing to manually turn the bed off when a print finished rather than letting the printer firmware do this.
 However if you don't want to modify the printer or its firmware this is a good option to achieve improved bed adhesion.